selfcommunity/developers-doc/docs/apireference/v2/course/patch_a_course_lesson.md

 You can use this endpoint to edit a single field passing only the id and the needed field (without mandatory fields).

+If the lesson is of type `quiz` then it is possible to use this call to reorder the questions within the quiz using the `questions_order` parameter and assigning it a list of question ids.
+Be careful cause if some ids assigned to the quiz are omitted then the related questions will be automatically deleted and the only questions still associated to the quiz will be those contained in the `questions_order` list.

 :::

 ## HTTP Request